 You can query this data in a couple of ways.
+The first should look familiar

+'''

-The first should look familiar us-west-1> SCAN FROM posts WHERE postid = 2;
+us-west-1> SELECT FROM posts WHERE username = 'steve';

+'''

 By default, SELECT statements are only allowed to perform index queries, not scan the table.
-You can enable scans by setting the 'allow_select_scan' option (see Options) or replacing SELECT with SCAN:
+You can enable scans by setting the 'allow\select\scan' option (see Options) or replacing SELECT with SCAN: